The Holy Quran: History, the background, the 7th Century culture, the preservation of the Holy Quran and the overall impact

 A. The Background: the time before 7th Century

 B. 7th Century culture: the time of Prophet Muhammad (SAWS)

 A. The Background: The time before 7th Century

-Let’s go back in time, back in the pages of history, let’s go back passed the 7th century.
-Prophet Muhammad (PBUH) was born in the year 570, so let’s go back even a little earlier of that time.
+Let us go back in time, back in the time in history, let us go back passed the 7th century.
+Prophet Muhammad (PBUH) was born in the year 570, so let us go back even a little earlier of that time.
 What was it like then?
 What did people believe at that time?
 How was the culture like?
 Were there any people of the other two Abrahamic faiths living there?
 What were they doing in the deserts of Arabia?
 What about the political situation of that area during that time?

 * * * * *

 A tribe named Al Quraish dominated the region for centuries through the year 570 AD.
 Up until the 5th century the trade routes were through the Red Sea and were established and controlled by the Byzantine Empire.
 But piracy started to increase and as the piracy increased, demand for land routes increased.
 Land routes for caravans started to develop.
 As the Quraish already had the control of this little place in the region called Mekkah, this shifting demand for land route for commerce gave them the opportunity to become skilled merchants and traders.

 By the beginning of 6th century there were three major settlements in the northern Arabian Peninsula known as Hejaz.
 The three settlements in Hejaz were: Oases, Yathrib and Ta’if.
 Oases started from the coast of Red Sea, in the center of Hejaz was a city called Yathrib, which is now known as Medina or the city of Prophet, and 250 miles south of Yathrib was the third and the mountainous city called Ta’if.
 Mekkah, which was right next to Ta’if, was barren and rocky desert yet became the cross points for major caravan routes because of its abundant source of water from its famous well called ZamZam.